zweckj/mr4ds/README.md

 ## DSVMs

 We will use DSVMs (Data Science Virtual Machines) from the Azure marketplace to run the course materials.
 For the Spark training, we will use Spark HDInsight Premium clusters, also from Azure.
-If you are interested in running these materials in a different environment, see the course wiki page for instructions.
+If you are interested in running these materials in a different environment, see the course [wiki](https://github.com/akzaidi/R-cadence/wiki) for instructions.

 + JupyterHub:
 	* https://londonrtrain.northeurope.cloudapp.azure.com:8000/hub/login